Andrei0872/my-dev-notes/articles/ngrx/ngrx-effects.md

   )
   ```

-  `resolveEffectSource` will merge all the existing properties(which are observables, possibly created by `createEffect()`) of the current instance:
+  `resolveEffectSource` will merge all the existing properties(which are observables, possibly created by `createEffect()`) of the current instance and will eventually call the `ngrxOnRunEffects` lifecycle method(required by the `OnRunEffects` interface):

   ```ts
     function resolveEffectSource(/* ... */): (sourceInstance: any) => Observable<EffectNotification> {